-Manually assign the following first-response actions or train the system to apply the selected first-response actions on the alerts containing specific characteristics:
+Assign the first-response actions or train the system to apply the selected first-response actions on the alerts with specific characteristics:

 - Suppress Alerts: To manually suppress alerts, from the Suppress Alerts drop-down, select the required suppress action, and click Save.

 - Run Processes: To manually add a process definition, from the Run Processes section, click Add, select the required process definition and click Save.

 - Learned Configuration: To train the system to run first-response actions on the alerts.
 This option applies to both the Suppress Alerts and Run Processes options.

 To add a training file, click Drop the training data file here, or browse to upload a training file.

 One client can upload only one training file.
 Changing the training file affects all the learned policies of the client.

 Select the file from your local folder.
 When the file is loaded, Input and Output columns are displayed.

 Verify the Input and Output columns.

 If you want to make changes to the Input and Output columns, click Edit and modify the values provided in the training file.